anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects with the help of a registrar-agent.

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.

-Note that the Join Proxy is neglected in the figure.
+Note that the Join Proxy is not shown in the figure, having been replaced by the Registrar Agent.
-It MAY  be used as specified in BRSKI {{RFC8995}} by the registrar-agent to connect to the registrar.
+The Join Proxy may still be present, and there MAY be some situations in which the Join Proxy can be used by the Registrar-Agent to connect to the Registrar.
+For example, the Registrar-Agent application on a smartphone often can connect to local wifi without giving up their LTE connection {{androidnsd}}, but only can make link-local connections.

 The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.
 The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
 To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM: